mapbox/mapbox-gl-native/README.md

 bin/build-style.js
 ```

-This is automatically taken care of as a build phase if you are using the Xcode projects.
+This is automatically taken care of as a build phase.

 # Usage